Florida Sports Betting

 The Florida Gators men's basketball program struggled to find its footing for the better part of seven decades.
 It wasn't until Billy Donovan took over in 1996 that the program would undergo a complete 180 and become a powerhouse in the Southeastern Conference (SEC).
 Under Donovan, Florida made 14 of its 22 NCAA Tournament appearances, won seven regular-season conference championships, and was crowned back-to-back NCAA Tournament champions in 2006 and 2007.
 Players on that infamous Florida team include longtime NBA players Joakim Noah, Al Horford and Corey Brewer.

 The Gators have made five Final Fours — four of which under Donovan — and have yet to return since his departure for the NBA.
-He was replaced by current head coach Mike White who just finished his sixth season at the helm.
-Florida's 2021 season came to an end in the Round of 32, falling at the hands of No. 15 seed Oral Roberts.
+Current head coach Todd Golden just finished his first season at the helm.
 The Gators play their home games at the Exactech Arena inside the Stephen C. O'Connell Center.

 Gators Odds